-In this section, you can add custom iRules to the E-Business Suite deployment.
-This entire section is available only if you selected Advanced mode.

-iRules are a scripting language that allows an administrator to instruct the system to intercept, inspect, transform, direct and track inbound or outbound application traffic.
+In this section, you can add custom iRules to the SharePoint deployment.
+This section is available only if you selected Advanced mode. iRules are a scripting language that allows an administrator to instruct the system to intercept, inspect, transform, direct and track inbound or outbound application traffic.
 An iRule contains the set of instructions the system uses to process data flowing through it, either in the header or payload of a packet.

-Do you want to add any custom iRules to the configuration?
+1. Do you want to add any custom iRules to the configuration?
 Advanced

-Select if have preexisting iRules you want to add to your E-Business Suite implementation.
+Select if have preexisting iRules you want to add to your SharePoint implementation.